 - Large and complex projects can often start off with a complete mental overload of information.
 Chunking things together or chopping them apart into lists fosters good practice in careful selection and prioritization of components and order which can make the work ahead seem less daunting, making it easier to maintain enthusiasm and momentum.

 - Making lists is meditative in how it centers my thoughts.
 I’ve made lists about what I see the kids doing well or not doing so well, what others are saying or not saying and even lists of positive things about people I just don’t like or trust.
-It’s amazing how such a simple exercise can turn a challenging situation into something constructive and even fun.
+It’s amazing how such a simple exercise can turn a challenging situation into something constructive.

 Taking time to make lists is what I call “in between moments” because it never takes very long and can be done in between higher priority sorts of tasks.
 An analogy might be like stopping, taking my glasses off (if you wear glasses you understand) and, for the time it takes to clean them, considering my options for the day, clearing my mind completely or thinking of something I’m looking forward to.
 It’s restorative and is a positive way to break up the day and move forward with greater clarity.

-I must have been inspired by the challenge of that moment because, without any real intention, I found myself making lists of the kinds of value I bring to teams.
-I considered a ten year span of my work in technology across industries, disciplines and sectors.
-I made about a dozen lists in that context.
+I was inspired by the challenges of that moment because, without any real intention, I found myself making lists of the kinds of value I bring to teams.
+I unwittingly considered a ten year span of my work in technology across industries, disciplines and sectors.
+I made about a dozen lists in that context without thinking much about it, just riffing.

-Out of the batch, my two favorite ones were “known value” and “unknown value”.
+Out of the batch, my two favorite ones were clear: illicit vs. explicit or “unknown value” vs. “known value”.

 “Known value” represented the value I brought to teams that was either anticipated, expected or known.
-“Unknown value” represented the value I brought to teams that was not anticipated or expected, unknown, meaning things I did behind-the-scenes that no one else was aware of.
+“Unknown value” represented the value I brought to teams that was not anticipated or expected, unknown, meaning things I did behind-the-scenes that no one was aware of.
+Things I did to make my life + those of my team easier or more predictable or something that is less quantifiable in some way.
+It led to some pretty cool outcomes that I couldn’t have planned.

-There is no way I could have known how that list of unknown value would impact the course of my life and work in the days ahead.
-It led to some pretty cool choices and decisions that I could not have anticipated or discovered in any other way.
+There is no way I could have known how that list of unknown values would impact the course of my life and work in the days ahead.
+In a nutshell, that single list led to some pretty cool choices and decisions that I could not have anticipated or discovered in any other way.

-Suffice it to say that making lists is a worthwhile way to spend a few moments.
-I never know how they will unfold, where they will lead or how they will shape my own future for the better.
+In a world where so many things seem so far out of our control, making lists is a worthwhile way to spend a few moments regaining some semblance of it.
+In addition to a centering sort of feeling making lists can offer, I hardly ever know how they will unfold, where they will lead or how they will shape my own future in some small way for the better.